 Stefanini acquires TecCloud in Brazil and starts offering services in datacenter

-/EIN News/ -- SOUTHFIELD, Mich., May 24, 2019 (GLOBE NEWSWIRE) -- Stefanini, a $1B global IT provider, announced in Brazil that the company acquired 60 percent of TecCloud, part of the group Correa da Silva focused on datacenter, infrastructure, telecom and technology services.
+SOUTHFIELD, Mich., May 31, 2019 (GLOBE NEWSWIRE) -- Stefanini, a $1B global IT provider, announced in Brazil that the company acquired 60 percent of TecCloud, part of the group Correa da Silva focused on datacenter, infrastructure, telecom and technology services.
 The Correa da Silva group includes companies such as Embratec/Goodcard, Topazio Bank, Intercity Hotels, Sack & Pay, GetNet, and other worldwide operations.

 The new company of the Stefanini Group has three datacenters located in Porto Alegre and Campo Bom (RS), Brazil.
 The space dedicated to data processing is classified as tier 3, which designates environments with total infrastructure of HVAC and network, making maintenance possible without any interruption in the process.